InstaWP/wordpress-string-locator/docs/readme.txt

 * Fixed bug in the list view if special characters were in the search string
 * Fixed a bug where RegEx search validation may have a false positive check for invalid patterns
 * Fixed missing translator function if Javascript is missing.

-= 2.5.0 (2022-02-27) =
-* Fixed a bug where content would have slashes stripped unexpectedly.
-* Improved table spacing on search results.
-* Improved loopback checks to also check admin access.
-* Hardened the search iterator so users can't accidentally perform unexpected directory traversal.
-* Introduced actions and filters in various places to enable extenders, and future enhancements.
-* Moved all ajax requests to dedicated REST endpoints.
-* Refactored file structure.

 = Older entries =
 See changelog.txt for the version history